 Delta's Engineering Department has been working with local stream keepers to design, install and maintain rain gardens at Delta's elementary schools.
 The first rain garden was installed at Cougar Canyon Elementary School in 2007.
 Check out our School Programs to learn about our Rain Gardeners Classroom Program.

 Adopt-a-Rain-Garden is a garden maintenance program.
-Residents, families, local groups, clubs, and other organizations work with the Corporation of Delta to ensure our community's rain gardens are kept up and working properly.
+Residents, families, local groups, clubs, and other organizations work with Delta to ensure our community's rain gardens are kept up and working properly.
 This program helps protect nearby fish habitat and keeps our neighbourhoods looking great.

 Participating volunteers adopt a rain garden in their neighbourhood, pledging to perform simple garden maintenance (e.g. weeding) throughout the year to help keep our rain gardens healthy and beautiful.
 Volunteers work under the guidance of the Engineering Department, which provides volunteers with an initial orientation.